-The psychology intern salary for the 2023-2024 year will be \$37,000.
+The psychology intern salary for the 2024-2025 year will be \$37,500.
 JoAnn Kanegae will get you set up with payroll through Human Resources and will make paycheck arrangements.
 As full University staff members, psychology interns receive several benefits in accordance with University policy and as described in our APPIC Directory and UCC Training website materials.
 These benefits include health insurance, dental insurance, life insurance, vacation, sick leave, professional development time, and dissertation/research release time.
 Psychology interns also enjoy full campus library privileges, a discount at the University Bookstore, free or discounted admission to campus museums, discounts to many campus cultural events, and a free public transportation pass.
-The UCC provides some professional development funds for psychology interns that, pending approval, you can use for things that will directly benefit your work with clients at the UCC (conferences, manuals, etc.).
+The UCC provides some professional development funds for psychology interns that, pending approval, you can use for things that will directly benefit your work at the UCC (conferences, manuals, etc.).
 This amount may change year to year, depending on UCC funds.
-You will need to request funding/reimbursement by emailing Angela Enno with a rationale for how your request will directly benefit UCC clients, and provide a link to what you are hoping to access or attend.
-All requests must be submitted by Monday, May 15, 2024.
+You will need to request funding/reimbursement by emailing the training director and provide a link to what you are hoping to access or attend.
+All requests must be submitted by May 15.
 The UCC will also sponsor each intern's attendance at the Utah University and College Counseling Center's Conference this fall.